City of Seattle to pay Showbox owner $915,000 in settlement, gets first crack at identifying a buyer

 Back in June, Judge Patrick Oishi struck down a City Council ordinance that temporarily placed the Showbox within the Pike Place Market Historical District and effectively blocked a deal to sell the property to a developer.
 The developer, Onni Group, planned to erect a 44-story tower on the site, but backed out after the council’s move.
 When Oishi overturned the ordinance, he did not rule on the damages of around $40 million Showbox ownership sought as a result of the terminated deal.

-Under the settlement, the city will pay the owner $915,000 in legal fees and other costs, and both parties will ask Oishi to submit his final ruling in the case overturning the historical-district ordinances within 30 days.
+Under the settlement, the city will pay the owner $915,000 in legal fees and other costs, and both parties will ask Oishi to submit his final ruling in the case overturning the historical-district ordinances.
 Neither party will appeal the ruling or admit any liability, according to a news release from the Seattle City Attorney’s office.

 As part of the deal, Showbox owner Roger Forbes grants the city “the exclusive and freely assignable first right and option” to buy the property and “Showbox” name for $41.4 million.
 The city has until March 1, 2020, to identify a would-be buyer who would then have 30 days to reach a purchase agreement.
 The deal is also contingent upon the Landmarks Preservation Board and City Council placing no controls — the specific restrictions that would actually protect elements of the venue, such as the marquee — on the property.
 So, if a buyer never materializes or is unable to reach a purchase agreement, the settlement could be terminated and an unprotected Showbox could potentially hit the market.